bluemelodia/Lists/README.md

 	- Reminder: Every month, every day, every day of week
 	- Due date and time (today, tomorrow, etc.)

+- Ensure that only necessary fields are serialized - and all fields are coming back with the right values.

 ## Navigation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.